|

 ReadInputDiscretes is using Modbus function 2 to retrieve the data

 Please refer to your slave device’s documentation on which of the function you are supposed to use.
+Some slave devices don’t make the distinction between the two data tables and in that case both functions will do the same thing.

 -